artefactual/atom-docs/user-manual/glossary/glossary.rst

     Physical storage is a grouping of :term:`fields <field>` relating to the management of physical objects such as folders, boxes, shelves, and cabinets.
-In AtoM, users can create and edit information about physical objects by clicking on the "Link physical storage" button in the :term:`button block` of an :term:`archival description`.
-See :ref:`Physical storage <physical-storage>`.
+In AtoM, users can create and edit information about physical objects by clicking on the "Link physical storage" option, found under the "More" menu in the :term:`button block` of an :term:`archival description` or :term:`accession record`.
+See
+    :ref:`Physical storage <physical-storage>`.

   Place